TYPO3/tailor/README.md

 Please use `./vendor/bin/tailor ter:update -h` to see the full list of available options.

+> [!IMPORTANT]
-**Note:** All options set with this command will overwrite the existing data.
-Therefore, if you, for example, just want to add another tag, you have to add the current ones along with the new one.
+> All options set with this command will overwrite the
+> existing data.
+Therefore, if you, for example, just want to add
+> another tag, you have to add the current ones along with the new
+> one.
 You can use `ter:details` to get the current state.

 ### Transfer ownership of an extension to another user